Rickmsd/namemaker/README.md

 Starting simple, `exclude_real_names` will keep `make_name` from outputting any name that's already in your training data.
 For instance, a NameSet made with the included `male first names.txt` file won't make the name “John” if `exclude_real_names = True`.

 The next two inputs, `exclude_history` and `add_to_history`, are closely related.
-Each NameSet keeps track of the names it's already made, so you don't have to worry about repeats.
+By default, each NameSet keeps track of the names it's already made to avoid repeats.
 When using `add_to_history = True`, the NameSet will remember the name returned by`make_name`.
 If `exclude_history` is True, `make_name` won't make any name that's already remembered in the NameSet's history.

 Internally, `make_name` actually generates a few names and picks what it thinks is the best one.
 By default, it chooses the name closest to the average length of the training data, as measured by the NameSet's `name_len_func`.
 The number of name candidates it chooses from is specified by `n_candidates`.
 The default is 2 because it allows a variety of name lengths to get through, while still weeding out the extremely long or short outliers.
 Increasing `n_candidates` reduces the variance in name length (or whatever property is checked by `name_len_func`).